edoardogiacomello/DoomGAN/README.md

  ## Usage
  ***README*** Run scripts for most common operations with default parameters are in the project root.
  Make sure of calling them from the project root itself (you have to "cd" into DoomPCGML folder if you have just cloned the repository) becuse some scripts makes use of the current directory for importing all the modules.
+If you are using Docker the correct working directory should already be set.

  ### Extracting the dataset
  Before running the model you should make sure that the datasets are extracted into the "dataset" folder.
 Zip files containing